hph/drake/README.md

 The various features are explained in detail in the [usage examples](https://github.com/haukurpallh/drake#usage-examples) section below.

-Feel free to report bug or suggest features on the [issues page](https://github.com/haukurpallh/drake/issues).
+Please report bugs or suggest features on the
+[issues page](https://github.com/haukurpallh/drake/issues).

 **For a non-interactive invocation use* `drake -s "seed1seed2"`*, which returns